AlabamaASRL/asset_asrl/doc/tutorials/ReentryExample.rst

 As we have mentioned previously, solving problems in standard units (Miles,Km, fps etc.) is typically very ill conditioned and degrades the performance of an otherwise well posed problem.
 Therefore, as the first step to solving this problem, we will non-dimensionalize all variables and equations to be of order unity.
 This is done by defining characteristic length,mass, and time units from which we can define other derived units through dimensional analysis.
 In this example we select Lstar to be 100,000 feet and tstar to be 60 seconds.
 Mstar is then set to be the mass of the shuttle.
-After constructing our dervied units, we can simply divide our physical constants by the appropriate unit to get their non-dimensional value.
+After constructing our derived units, we can simply divide our physical constants by the appropriate unit to get their non-dimensional value.